Skip to content

 According to Ms. Rocelyn M. Barroga, Professor III of CLSU, “Kami (CLSU) ang kinomisyon ng DA-SAAD para mag-conduct ng study kung ano ang naging epekto ng SAAD Program sa mga benepisyaryo nito at sa komunidad.
 Ang magiging findings ng study na ito ay gagamitin bilang isa sa mga basehan ng pagpapatuloy ng SAAD tungo sa phase 2,” stated Professor Barroga.

-(We are commissioned by the DA-SAAD to conduct a study to determine the effects of the SAAD Program in the lives of its beneficiaries and in the community.
+(We [CLSU] are commissioned by the DA-SAAD to conduct a study to determine the effects of the SAAD Program in the lives of its beneficiaries and in the community.
 The findings of this study will be used as one of the bases of the implementation of SAAD phase 2.)

 Three (3) SAAD associations from Brgy.
 Calawag namely: Poultry Calawag Association (PCA), Calawag Mushroom Association (CMA), and Calawag Service Provider Association (CSPA) were identified to participate in the activity while two associations were selected from Brgy.
 Laste, the Sipag at Tiyaga Wood Vinegar Farmers Association (STWVFA) and Nagkakaisang Samahan ng Laste FA (NSLFA).